torvalds/linux/Documentation/driver-api/usb/power-management.rst

 enabled, if the device supports remote wakeup.

 It is worth mentioning that many USB drivers don't support autosuspend.
-In fact, at the time of this writing (Linux 2.6.23) the only drivers which do support it are the hub driver, kaweth, asix, usblp, usblcd, and usb-skeleton (which doesn't count).
+In fact, at the time of this writing (GNU/Linux 2.6.23) the only drivers which do support it are the hub driver, kaweth, asix, usblp, usblcd, and usb-skeleton (which doesn't count).
 If a non-supporting driver is bound to a device, the device won't be